 Furthermore, different network monitors can be configured to identify and troubleshoot different traffic profiles.
 Connection issues which can be identified are of various types like retransmission errors, SYN errors, connection setup times, RTT etc. cPacket monitors both SYN without SYN-ACKs, where the server fails to respond, and SYN-ACKs without SYNs, which may imply an asymmetric routing issue or a DDoS attempt. cClear-V in the cloud (typically deployed as a shared service for ITOps) delivers a single-pane-of-glass user experience for all analytics and visualizations to troubleshoot any issue effectively.
 Together, Azure GWLB and cPacket cCloud deliver a scalable full stack observability solution for cloud customers.

 This section outlines the Azure CLI commands required to configure the components in the diagram above.
 For brevity, the full commands are not provided.
-Contact Microsoft for a set of complete example scripts.

 - Create Azure Public LB instance

 - Connect application servers to the Public LB address pool (example web apps)